 - Calculate formulas for sizing of vents, combustion air, pipes, beams, joists, and rafters.

 - Read and research elected official office documents such as records, plats, and maps.

 - Establish and maintain effective working relationships with other County employees, representatives of other agencies and organizations, and members of the community.

 - Three years of responsible experience in the journey level trades or as a contractor in a variety of building construction activities, including some experience as a building inspector.

 - Possession of, or ability to obtain, a valid Colorado Driver's License.

-- Possession of, or ability to obtain ICC certification in Building Inspection.
+- Possession of, or ability to obtain within one year from the date of employment, ICC certifications in Commercial and Residential Plumbing and Building Inspection.

-- Possession of, or ability to obtain, ICC certifications in Building, Plumbing, Mechanical, and Energy is highly desirable.
+- Possession of, or ability to obtain, ICC certifications in Mechanical, and Energy is highly desirable.